Kiran7007/Interview-Preparation/docs/kotlin.md

 val finalSettings = settings.await()
 ```

-They can run concurrently.
+- The independent calls can run concurrently, and `await()` collects their results.

 ---

 ## What is the difference between `cancel()` and throwing an exception?

-Cancellation:
+- Cancellation:

 ```kotlin
 job.cancel()
 ```

-means:
+- means:

-Normal exception:
+- Normal exception:

 ```kotlin
 throw IOException()
 ```

-means:
+- means:

-Cancellation should normally not be treated as an application error.
+- Cancellation should normally not be treated as an application error.

 ```kotlin
 catch (e: CancellationException) {